skaji/cpan-zero/README.md

 # HOW IT WORKS

 - find dependencies which are on git repositories in `cpanfile`
-- inject them to local mirror by [OrePAN2::Injector](https://metacpan.org/pod/OrePAN2::Injector).
+- inject them to local mirror and make index by [OrePAN2](https://metacpan.org/pod/OrePAN2)
-- make local index by [OrePAN2::Indexer](https://metacpan.org/pod/OrePAN2::Indexer)
 - execute cpanm or carton with `--mirror local-mirror`

 # LICENSE